TheGr8Coder/TheGr8Coder/README.md

 - ⚡ Fun fact: ...
 -->
 I'm Rushil Omar, generally known as TheGr8Coder.
 I like to code.
 I am learning SQL And Databases.
 I know HTML&CSS As well as Python & Js(JavaScript).
-I am currently working on the-coder.ninja(theghostdestroyer) and ofcourse, Me.
+I am currently working on https://the-coder.ninja/ (theghostdestroyer) and ofcourse, Me.
-My current biggest project is Me(rushil.ninja).
+My current biggest project is Me(https://rushil.ninja/).
 You can contact me @ mail@rushil.ninja.
 Don't forget to fork me! (btw, I don't know the meaning of fork.
 I guess it's duplicating it???)

 Don't worry, I will be updating this regularly!